Roger Kelke

 Roger Kelke (1524–1576) was an English churchman and academic, a Marian exile and Master of Magdalene College, Cambridge from 1558 and Archdeacon of Stow from 1563.

-Life
+Early life

+Roger was the son of Christopher Kelke of Barnetby, Lincolnshire.
+His father died shortly after Roger was born, and his mother, Isabel Girlington subsequently married William Tyrwhit.
+Amongst her subsequent children Roger had some notable half-brothers who were Members of Parliament: Robert Tyrwitt, Tristram Tyrwhitt and Marmaduke Tyrwhitt.

 Kelke was a student at St John's College, Cambridge, graduating B.A. in 1544, M.A. in 1547.
 He was elected a fellow of St John's around 1545, a preacher there on 25 April 1552, and a senior fellow the following October.